-- 132. Member ordered to withdraw, or suspended, to leave House A Number or Number ordered to withdraw under Order 129 or suspended from the service of the House under Order 130 shall forthwith withdraw from the precincts of the House. - 133.
-The President may direct steps to enforce withdrawal or suspension The President, whether acting under Order 129 or Order 130, may direct such steps to be taken as are required to enforce his order or the decision of the House. - nor more Member acting jointly who have been ordered to withdraw under from the service of the House under the provisions of Order 129 or who have been suspended from the service of the House under the provisions of Order 130 shall refuse to obey the direction of the President when severally summened under the President's orders by any Orderly or any Officer of Police to obey such direction, the President shall call the attention of the House to the fact that recourse to force is necessary in order to compel obedience to his direction, and the Member or Nembers named by him shall thereupon and without further Question being put be suspended from the service of the House during the remainder of the Meeting. - 135.
+- 132. Member ordered to withdraw, or suspended, to leave House A Member or Members ordered to withdraw under Order 129 or suspended from the service of the House under Order 130 shall forthwith withdraw from the precincts of the House. - 133.
+The President may direct steps to enforce withdrawal or suspension The President, whether acting under Order 129 or Order 130, may direct such steps to be taken as are required to enforce his order or the decision of the House. - given under Order 129 and 130 If a Member or two or more Members acting jointly who have been ordered to withdraw under the provisions of Order 129 or who have been suspended from the service of the House under the provisions of Order 130 shall refuse to obey the direction of the President when severally summoned under the President's orders by any Orderly or any Officer of Police to obey such direction, the President shall call the attention of the House to the fact that recourse to force is necessary in order to compel obedience to his direction, and the Member or Members named by him shall thereupon and without further Question being put be suspended from the service of the House during the remainder of the Meeting. - 135.
 Assembly may proceed in any other manner thought fit Nothing in this Part of the Orders shall be deemed to prevent the House from proceeding against any Member for any of the offences specified in this Part in any other way the House thinks fit, or from proceeding against such Member for any offence not specified herein. - 136.
-Grave disorder in House In the case of grave disorder arising in the House, the President may, if he thinks it necessary to do so, adjourn the House, without Question put or suspend the Sitting for a period to be named by him. - 1)7.
-Momber required to withdraw or suspended not to receive allowances Any Member required to withdraw from the House, or suspended from the service of the House, under the provisions of this Part of the Orders, shall not be entitled to draw such allowances for the period he is compulsorily absent from the House as he would otherwise be entitled to draw as a Member under the Act.
+Grave disorder in House In the case of grave disorder arising in the House, the President may, if he thinks it necessary to do so, adjourn the House, without Question put or suspend the Sitting for a period to be named by him. - 137.
+Member required to withdraw or suspended not to receive allowances Any Member required to withdraw from the House, or suspended from the service of the House, under the provisions of this Part of the Orders, shall not be entitled to draw such allowances for the period he is compulsorily absent from the House as he would otherwise be entitled to draw as a Member under the Act.